-1. This brief complies with the type-volume limitations of Fed.
+I hereby certify that this brief complies with the type-volume limitations of Fed.
 R. App.
-P. 32(a)(7)(B) and Fed.
+P. 32(a)(7)(B) because this brief contains 6,482 words, excluding the parts of this brief exempted by Fed.
 R. App.
-P. 29(d) because:

-This brief contains 6,441 words, including footnotes, but excluding the parts of the brief exempted by Fed.
-R. App.
 P. 32(f).

-2. This brief complies with the typeface requirements of Fed.
+This brief complies with the typeface requirements of Fed.
 R. App.
 P. 32(a)(5) and the type style requirements of Fed.
 R. App.
-P. 32(a)(6) because this brief has been prepared in a proportionally spaced typeface using Microsoft Word in 14-point Times New Roman.
+P. 32(a)(6) because this brief has been prepared in a proportionately spaced typeface using Microsoft Word in 14-point Times New Roman font.